Veselka: Closed

 Veselka Bowery, located on East 1st Street and Bowery, was announced in February 2010 and opened in November 2011.
 Veselka Bowery offered a more "upscale" version of the Ukrainian comfort food that remains a staple of the menu of the original Veselka.
 It also offered an expansive drink menu and a selection of dozens of Eastern European vodkas.
 Veselka Bowery closed in April 2013.

-Veselka Essex

-Opened in 2019, Veselka Essex is located in The Market Line, which hosts a group of grocery stores and restaurants in commercial and residential development on the Lower East Side named Essex Crossing.
+Veselka Essex, opened in 2019, was located in The Market Line, which hosts a group of grocery stores and restaurants in commercial and residential development on the Lower East Side named Essex Crossing.
 In January 2024, the Essex Crossing location closed.

-Veselka Grand Central

-In October 2023, Veselka opened in the Grand Central Terminal Dining Concourse.